bethsheets/SNPcalling_tutorial/README.md

 `ls`

-1c) For input fles to map to your assembly, we currently use the raw (non-trimmed/clipped) files (.fq.gz) straight from the sequencer.
+1c) We currently use the raw (non-trimmed/clipped) input files (.fq.gz) straight from the sequencer to map to your assembly.
 This is because newer mapping and SNP-calling software is able to model low quality sequence at the end of reads and take into account the uncertainty; modeling is preferable to throwing away information.

 1d) Call program: